dwarftee/pTerm/README.md

 C++ IS THE BEST

+TO RUN:

+download it

-(TO RUN: download it, cd into the folder, then run ./pterm)
+cd into the folder

+compile x.cpp, cmd.cpp and pterm.cpp using the g++ command

+finally run ./pterm

 # :P